masashitanimura/2.0/pages/api/pushStream.md

     "ttl":256,
     "useSourcePts":false
 },
-"description":"Local stream testpullStream enqueued for pushing to rtmp:\/\/localhost as testpushStream", "status":"SUCCESS"
+"description":"Localstream testpullStream enqueued for pushing to rtmp:\/\/192.168.1.200 as testpushStream", "status":"SUCCESS"
 }
 ```